 Going to school when you need a special diet can be difficult but we have tools to help you.

 Take a look at the information below and ask your parents or carers to have a look with you to see how you can talk to your school about what you need.
+We also have information packs for schools, look at the downloads at the bottom of the page.

 Information for parents